shyampurk/Vonage-Hotline-App/README.md

 To use the hotline app, it has to be registed with a app instance under your Vonage account.
 Create a new app with the help of Nexmo CLI as follows

-          nexmo app:create <APP_NAME> <NGROK_HTTP_URL>/webhooks/answer <NGROK_HTTP_URL>/webhooks/events --keyfile=private.key --type=voice
+          nexmo app:create VonageHotlineApp <NGROK_HTTP_URL>/webhooks/answer <NGROK_HTTP_URL>/webhooks/events --keyfile=private.key --type=voice

-<APP_NAME> can be any name as long as it is unique within your Account.

           <NGROK_HTTP_URL> is the public URL that was assigned by Ngrok in the previous step.

+This command also creates a private key for the application that is stored in the file private.key

-### Step 6: Assign the virtual numebr to app
+### Step 6: Assign the virtual number to app

 To intiate a call from the hotline app, it has to be assiciated with a calling number.
 You can link the Vonage virtual number to your app as follows

           nexmo link:app <VIRTUAL_NUMBER> <APP_ID>

           <VIRTUAL_NUMBER> is the VOnage virtual number that you purchased from with your accoutn dashboard.
 The number should be without the leading '+' character.

-<APP_ID> is the Application id the new app that you created in the last step.
+          <APP_ID> is the Application id the VonageHotlineApp that you created in the last step.
 You can find the id on your dashboard under "Your Applications" menu.

+### Step 7: Create a user for the app

+Create a new user "john".
+This is used to identify the calling user who owns the app and represents the caller.

+          nexmo user:create name="john"

+### Step 8: Create a JWT token for the user

+The JWT token will be used for authenticating the user.

+You can create the token through this [web page](https://developer.nexmo.com/jwt).
+Open the page and enter the parameters as follows.

+          - Private key : Content fo the private key file generated in step 5
+          - Application ID : Application Id of the VonageHotline App
+          - Valid For : This is the expiry time of the token.
+Leave it as default
+          - Sub : This is the user "john" that you created in step 7.
+Enter the username without the quotes.
+          - ACL - This is the access control list for the application to access Vonage APIs.
+Enter the following JSON object as the value

+          {
+            "paths": {
+              "/*/users/**": {},
+                "/*/conversations/**": {},
+                "/*/sessions/**": {},
+                "/*/devices/**": {},
+                "/*/image/**": {},
+                "/*/media/**": {},
+                "/*/applications/**": {},
+                "/*/push/**": {},
+                "/*/knocking/**": {}
+            }
+          }